roboflow/inference/inference/enterprise/deployments/README.md

 ##### Step outputs:
 * `similarity` - for each element of `image` - list of float values representing similarity to each element of `text`
 * `parent_id` - identifier of parent image / associated detection that helps to identify predictions with RoI in case of multi-step pipelines

+#### `DetectionsConsensus`
+Step that is meant to combine predictions from multiple detections models (works for `object-detection`, `instance-segmentation` and `keypoint-detection` models, but consensus output is only applied at detections level).

+Step executes following operations:
+* look for detections matching confidence classes and IoU preconditions
+* once overlapping predictions are found - those are merged, making average (classes are assigned based on majority vote) of overlapping detections
+* after merge - consensus criteria are checked - and consensus flag is returned, such that result can be interpreted directly, without additional logic (flag `consensus=True` means that there are detections that multiple models agree on in a number above the threshold defined).

+##### Step parameters
+* `type`: must be `DetectionsConsensus` (required)
+* `name`: must be unique within all steps - used as identifier (required)
+* `predictions`: list of selectors pointing to outputs of detections models output of the detections model: [`ObjectDetectionModel`, `KeypointsDetectionModel`, `InstanceSegmentationModel`, `DetectionFilter`, `DetectionsConsensus`] (required, must contain at least 2 elements)
+* `required_votes`: number of models that must agree on the detection - integer or selector pointing at `InferenceParameter` (required)
+* `class_aware`: flag deciding if class names are taken into account when finding overlapping bounding boxes from multiple models.
+Can be `bool` or selector to `InferenceParameter`.
+Default: `True`
+* `iou_threshold`: optional float value in range [0, 1] with IoU threshold that must be meet to consider two bounding boxes overlapping.
+Can be float or selector to `InferenceParameter`.
+Default: `0.3`.
+* `confidence`: optional float value in range [0, 1] minimal confidence of detection that must be met to be taken into account in consensus procedure.
+Default: `0.4`.
+* `classes_to_consider`: Optional list of classes to consider in consensus procedure.
+Can be list of `str` or selector to `InferenceParameter`.
+Default: `None` - in this case classes filtering of predictions will not be enabled.
+* `required_objects` - value influencing `consensus` output.
+If given, it holds the number of objects that must be present in merged results, to assume that consensus is reached.
+Can be selector to `InferenceParameter`, integer value or dictionary with mapping of class name into minimal number of merged detections of given class to assume consensus.

+##### Step outputs:
+* `consensus` - for each input image, boolean flag with consensus status, built based on merged detections and `required_objects`
+* `predictions` - details of predictions
+* `image` - size of input image, that `predictions` coordinates refers to
+* `parent_id` - identifier of parent image / associated detection that helps to identify predictions with RoI in case of multi-step pipelines